Why is my roof leaking

 Roofing

-The answer to 'why is my roof leaking' is that there are several common causes, including damaged or worn shingles, clogged gutters, improper roof ventilation, and roof penetrations like chimneys or skylights.
-Roof leaks can manifest as water stains on ceilings, wet insulation in the attic, or even visible dripping.
+The answer to 'why is my roof leaking' is that there are several common causes, including damaged or missing shingles, clogged gutters, improper roof ventilation, and roof age.
+Symptoms of a roof leak can include water stains on the ceiling, peeling paint, and mold growth.
+Solutions may involve roof repairs, gutter cleaning, or even a full roof replacement if the roof is old and extensively damaged.

 Step-by-Step Guide